dingmaxima458-cpu/logo-web-ide/SETUP.md

 ### Code execution fails
 - Check browser console for errors
-- Verify backend is running and accessible
+- Verify backend is running and accessible: `curl http://localhost:8000/api/health`
 - Check backend logs for error messages
-- Ensure CORS is properly configured
+- Ensure CORS is properly configured (should work by default)

 ### Turtle graphics not showing
 - Check browser console for canvas errors
 - Verify commands are being received from backend
 - Try clearing the canvas and running again
+- Check that Logo code syntax is correct (use uppercase: FORWARD, RIGHT, etc.)